absamadDs/absamadDs/README.md

 - 👋 Hi, I’m @absamadDs
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in back-end development
-- 🌱 I’m currently learning html css php
+- 🌱 I’m currently learning java python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...